⚓ Rhode Island Eviction Notice Laws

 📆 Per Lease or 30 Days

 When a fixed-term lease expires and the tenant remains, they become a holdover tenant.
-If the landlord continues to accept rent, the tenancy converts to month-to-month under the same terms and conditions.
-To avoid a holdover situation, provide written notice of non-renewal before the lease expires — and do not accept any post-lease rent if you intend to regain possession.
+If the landlord continues to accept rent, the tenancy converts to month-to-month.
+Provide written notice of non-renewal before the lease expires — and refuse any post-lease rent if you intend to regain possession.

 🚨 Do Not Accept Rent From a Holdover You Want to Remove